Docs

 Avoid duplicate tracking If you implement Checkout success tracking on the plan redirect pages, you must not use built-in GA tracking as it would lead to duplication of checkout success events.

-Checking the GA tag
+Testing the GA tag:

 The table below lists the events fired when the GA/GTM integration enabled: